rodrimati1992/abi_stable_crates/readme.md

     allowing for semver compatible changes while checking the layout of types.

-- Provides the `StableAbi` derive macro to both assert that the type is ffi compatible, and to get the layout of the type at runtime to check that it is still compatible.
+- Provides the `StableAbi` derive macro to both assert that the type is ffi compatible, and to get the layout of the type at load-time to check that it is still compatible.

 # Examples